From the arctic circle to sunny California. The adventure it was meant to be.

 To begin, I found myself being born into the natural military lifestyle.
 Much of my childhood was on, and around, an Army base.
 As a family generational combat veteran, and with the great General Stonewall Jackson in blood, I naturally and always had the soldier mentality in me.
 With a drive to join my families continuing Army “succession” per se, and still a time of war, I decided to join the Army myself upon graduating High School.
 Like my father (but separate of reasoning) I decided to join as a forward observer.
 From civil war cannons to howitzers and A-10’s, I felt my calling was certainly insight despite the generational gap.

 Shortly after graduating AIT (advanced individual training) I was sent to my first duty station- 25th Infantry division.
 Despite recovering from its last Iraq operation, they offered quick and fast paced training alongside soldier retention before a soon to be deployment to Afghanistan.
 Arriving to country with my new best friends and soon to be called “brothers”, I was thankful to be certified, well-trained, and experienced in calling in both fixed wing and rotary wing air attacks, artillery, and of course classic mortar fire.
 Doing so under pressure would surely be a new task though.
-Throughout Afghanistan, much of my experience would be used and tested as I look back and truly miss those exciting and raw times.
+Throughout the Army and Afghanistan, much of my experience would be used and tested as I look back and truly miss those exciting and raw times.

 While I deeply, yet bittersweetly, enjoyed my time overseas, I was approaching the end of my contract in the Army.
 After lots of research, consideration & contemplation, I had decided to indeed leave the Active Army.